MaartenWL/Email-HTML_Codehints/README.md

 - Email related HTML tags and attributes

 And
+- Custom tags for Spike conditional content
+- Custom attributes to adjust the behavior of the Spike CSS-Inliner Tool
 - Custom tags for Measuremail CampaignCloud Template Parts
-- Custom attributes to adjust the behavior of the Measuremail CSS-Inliner Tool
+-

 This extension is basicly a combination of the following extensions:
 - More CSS Code Hints     https://github.com/coliff/